rchain/rchain/rspace/src/main/tut/Tutorial.md

 assert(produceAlice.isEmpty)
 ```

-After re-setting the RSpace to the state from the saved checkpoint the first produce operation should again return an non-empty result:
+After re-setting the RSpace to the state from the saved checkpoint the first produce operation should again return an non-empty result.
 ```tut
 space2.reset(checkpointHash)
 assert(produceAlice.isDefined)